 How to Store Ratatouille

 Let your ratatouille cool first, then place it in an airtight container in your fridge.
+Make sure your container is airtight as it will last much longer.

 How Long Does Ratatouille Last?